jekyll/jekyll/docs/frontmatter.md

   <p>
     If you use UTF-8 encoding, make sure that no <code>BOM</code> header characters exist in your files or very, very bad things will happen to Jekyll.
-This is especially relevant if you’re running
+This is especially relevant if you’re running Jekyll on Windows.
-    <a href="../windows/">Jekyll on Windows</a>.
   </p>
 </div>